Kannan171/tp/docs/UserGuide.md

 ### Deleting a module from a student : `delmod`

-Deletes the specified module from the given student in the address book.
+Deletes the specified module from the given student in TeamSync.

 Format: `delmod INDEX MODULE_CODE`

-* Deletes the module from the person at the specified `INDEX`.
+* Deletes the module from the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Module code has to be an existing module assigned to the specified student.
 * Module code is case-insensitive. e.g cs2103t will match CS2103T

 Examples:
-* `delmod 1 cs2101` deletes the module CS2101 from the 1st person in the address book.
+* `delmod 1 cs2101` deletes the module CS2101 from the 1st student in TeamSync.
   ![result for 'delmod 1 cs2101'](images/delmodCS2101Result.png)

 ### Add a meeting for the team: `meeting`